About the Ontario Agri-Food Innovation Alliance

 Research Programs

-The Alliance funds priority-driven research, training of Highly Qualified Personnel, knowledge mobilization and commercialization programs designed to meet the needs of Ontario's agri-food sectors and rural communities.
+The Alliance funds priority-driven research, training of Highly Qualified Personnel, and knowledge mobilization programs designed to meet the needs of Ontario's agri-food sectors and rural communities.
 Visit the funding programs section of our website to learn more about our programming.

 Veterinary Capacity Program (VCP)